logship-io/logsink.github.io/_docs/kusto-limit.md

 ```

-The `take` command limits the number of results returned in a query.
+The `take` expresion limits the number of results returned in a query.
 It can be used anywhere within the query pipeline.